hmansur7/dynamic-webpage/README.md

 # Dynamic-webpage

-* Made using a technology stack consisting of HTML, CSS, Bootstrap CSS, JavaScript, and PHP.
+* Made using a technology stack consisting of HTML, CSS, Bootstrap, JavaScript, and PHP.

 * Utilizes JavaScript for redirection